 Fabric conditioners decrease static cling, reduce wrinkling and shorten the time it takes for drying clothes.
 So far, so good.
 Yet they also help to protect colours from fading, making them a perfect companion for a liquid detergent such as Ariel Original Washing Liquid.

 Lastly, but definitely not least, they can help make ironing easier, which is great for you!

-How does it manage all of this, though?
+How does the fabric conditioner do this, though?